 Hence, Foreword Coffee regards the environment of great importance and aims to strive for a more sustainable coffee consumption culture here in Singapore.

-Moving forward, Foreword Coffee is looking to expand their social impact by training and hiring more persons with disabilities and eventually convincing more cafes to hire them as well.
+Moving forward, Foreword Coffee is looking to expand their social impact by training and hiring more persons with disabilities.
+Eventually, to inspire and convince more cafes to hire them as well.

-The focus on Asian speciality coffee that Foreword Coffee offers is something different from other cafes in Singapore, which usually bring in American and African coffees.
-Foreword Coffee believes in the potential of our Asian counterpart and currently serve Yunnan (China) and Xam Nuea (Laos) coffee.
+The focus on Asian speciality coffee that they offer is something different from other cafes in Singapore, which usually bring in American and African coffees.
+They believe in the potential of our Asian counterpart and currently serve Yunnan (China) and Xam Nuea (Laos) coffee.